-Control the health of Windows 10-based devices
+Control the health of Windows devices

-This article details an end-to-end solution that helps you protect high-value assets by enforcing, controlling, and reporting the health of Windows 10-based devices.
+This article details an end-to-end solution that helps you protect high-value assets by enforcing, controlling, and reporting the health of Windows devices.

 For Bring Your Own Device (BYOD) scenarios, employees bring commercially available devices to access both work-related resources and their personal data.
 Users want to use the device of their choice to access the organization's applications, data, and resources not only from the internal network but also from anywhere.
 This phenomenon is also known as the consumerization of IT.

 Users want to have the best productivity experience when accessing corporate applications and working on organization data from their devices.
-That means they won't tolerate being prompted to enter their work credentials each time they access an application or a file server.
-From a security perspective, it also means that users will manipulate corporate credentials and corporate data on unmanaged devices.
+That means they don't tolerate being prompted to enter their work credentials each time they access an application or a file server.
+From a security perspective, it also means that users manipulate corporate credentials and corporate data on unmanaged devices.

 With the increased use of BYOD, there will be more unmanaged and potentially unhealthy systems accessing corporate services, internal resources, and cloud apps.

 Even managed devices can be compromised and become harmful.
 Organizations need to detect when security has been breached and react as early as possible in order to protect high-value assets.

 As Microsoft moves forward, security investments are increasingly focused on security preventive defenses and also on detection and response capabilities.

 Windows is an important component of an end-to-end security solution that focuses not only on the implementation of security preventive defenses, but adds device health attestation capabilities to the overall security strategy.

 Today's computing threat landscape is increasing at a speed never encountered before.
 The sophistication of criminal attacks is growing, and there's no doubt that malware now targets both consumers and professionals in all industries.